 ATP (adenosine triphosphate) is present in all organic material and is the universal unit of energy found in animal, plant, bacterial, yeast and mould cells.
-Residues, particularly food or organic residue contain large amounts of ATP.
+Residues, particularly food or organic residue contain large amounts.
 Microbial contamination also contains ATP, but in smaller amounts.

-ATP is produced and/or broken down in metabolic processes in all living systems.
-Processes such as photosynthesis in plants, muscle contraction in humans, respiration in fungi and fermentation in yeast are all driven by ATP.
+It is produced and/or broken down in metabolic processes in all living systems.
+Processes such as photosynthesis in plants, muscle contraction in humans, respiration in fungi and fermentation in yeast are all driven by adenosine triphosphate.
 Therefore, most foods, water and microbial cells will contain some level of naturally occurring ATP.

-The presence of ATP on surfaces or in water indicates the presence of contamination and this can include bacteria, allergens or food residue.
+Its presence on surfaces or in water indicates the presence of contamination and this can include bacteria, allergens or food residue.
 This implies a potential for the support of unwanted bacterial growth.

-After cleaning activities have been completed all sources of ATP should be significantly reduced.
+After cleaning activities have been completed all sources of adenosine triphosphate should be significantly reduced.

-Any remaining ATP residue that is brought into contact with the special reagents used in the ATP system will cause light to be emitted in direct proportion to the amount of ATP remaining.
+Any remaining residue that is brought into contact with the special reagents used in the system will cause light to be emitted in direct proportion to the amount of ATP remaining.

 The meter measures (in 15 seconds) the amount of ATP present (post clean) by carefully analysing the amount of light generated by this reaction to create a reading indicating the level of remaining contamination.
 The higher the reading the more contamination is present.